openshift/openshift-client-python/readme.md

 by subsequent `timeout` contexts within the application.
 It provides an upper bound for the entire application's oc interactions.

-- `OPENSHIFT_PYTHON_MASTER_TIMEOUT`
+- `OPENSHIFT_CLIENT_PYTHON_MASTER_TIMEOUT`

 ### SSH Client Host
-In some cases, it is desirable to run an openshift-python application using a local `oc` binary and in other cases, the `oc` binary resides on a remote client.
+In some cases, it is desirable to run an openshift-client-python application using a local `oc` binary and in other cases, the `oc` binary resides on a remote client.
 Encoding this decision in the application itself is unnecessary.